 - rice vinegar or lemon juice

 - Flour / Corn Starch : You can use corn starch or rice flour to make the sauce stick to the beans.
-If you want to use low carb option, use almond flour.
+If you want to use low carb option, substitute almond flour.

-- Raw sugar : Helps bring all the tangy flavors blend together
+- Raw sugar : Just a teaspoon of it helps bring all the tangy flavors blend together.

 - Sesame Seeds for garnish.

 - Ground black pepper, red pepper flakes – per taste

 - Salt – optional.
 The store brought sauces have high amount sodium.
 So you might not need to add additional salt in this recipe.
 Use it per taste preference.